Skip to content

 Ressources

-A nurse assesses your condition and provides recommendations for self-care at home or finds the service that best meets your needs.
-If the call is about a child aged 0 to 17 years, a reserved phone line provides a faster response, which may lead to an appointment with a health professional.
-For any emergency, dial 911.
+If the call concerns a child aged 0 to 17, the priority line offers a faster response, which may result in an appointment with a health professional.
+For all emergencies, dial 911.

 Don’t hesitate to reach out to community family organizations where you can find support, a listening ear and also respite care thanks to the drop-in daycare centres, among others.